31 March 2026

 26 August 2022

-Larochette required traders to vacate the building entirely within 4 days.
-Save Ridley Road and traders again resisted the evictions.
-After public protest Larochette provided temporary shops at 50% rent whilst refurbishments continued.
+Larochette requires traders to vacate the building entirely within 4 days.
+Save Ridley Road and traders again resist the evictions.
+After public protest Larochette provides temporary shops at 50% rent whilst refurbishments continue.

 26 August 2022